U.S. Shattered Records For New Coronavirus Cases This Week As Hospitalizations Climbed

 In El Paso, Texas, the decision to lock down fell on local authorities, who were faced with the prospect of their hospitals being overrun.

-"This is a hard moment where we don't necessarily get to have our cake and eat it, too.
+"This is a hard moment where we don't necessarily get to have our cake and eat it too.
 You want to have bars open, then you might not be able to have schools open.
 You want to not wear a mask, you're going to see more COVID," says Rimoin.

 There is still an opportunity to level off cases through aggressive public health actions, but day after day of record-setting case increases have already set up the country for a dramatic surge in hospitalizations — which could put severe pressure on health care workers.